NNS-Development/Grand-Grid-Odyssey/README.md

-# TicTacToe
+# Tic-tac-toe
-Python TicTacToe game against a bot
+Python Tic-tac-toe game against a bot (or another player)

 ## how to play
 just download this repo, then run main.py.